 Stock model approach

-If an activity split is known (or derived from ecodesign or GAINS) for a baseline year, a basic stock model assuming a constant turnover in appliances from an average lifetime can be developed.
+If an activity split is known (or derived from other sources) for a baseline year, a basic stock model assuming a constant turnover in appliances from an average lifetime can be developed.
 This could be used to model the replacement of, for example, older technologies or the impact of regulatory controls on emissions.

-Table A1-11 provides average product lifetimes developed during ecodesign preparatory studies for assessing product life cycle impacts and the impact of regulation.
-These lifetimes may not reflect the use of the oldest appliances and their contribution to emissions.
-However, information on the range of appliance ages can be established from user surveys and the simple model adapted as needed.
+Information on the range of appliance ages can be established from user surveys and the simple model adapted as needed.

 Table A1-11 Ecodesign product lifetimes